1BobC/rocoRepoLinks.github.io/README.md

 "All current repos (58) added to Repos SSheet"
 "Add 1training-code, google-homepage, 2google-homep, git-test1 to Repo Links"
-"Add vscode folder name each repo link, also add two more repos"
+"Add vscode folder name each repo link, also add two more repos" "Add links to no44 repo, add text 'let's go to San Fransisco...' to each Lang link page"